chrisschm/Cards/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Just clone the repository and rebuild..

 ## Built With